apohl-scaredgoblin/ui-tests-apohl-code-pepper/README.md

-# UI Tests Apohl Code Pepper
+# UI Tests for Code & Pepper by Apohl

 This project contains UI tests for `Swag Labs` application.